SAP-archive/teched2021-developer-keynote/drafts/CLI_power.md

 There it is, `enterprise-messaging` with the `dev` plan, lovely.

-I'm going to want to allocate that entitlement and quota to another separate subaccount that I'm about to create, within a directory, so I'll just remove it from this trial subaccount so I have it ready to reassign in a minute.
+I'm going to want to use that entitlement in another separate subaccount that I'm about to create, within a directory, so I'll just remove it from this trial subaccount so I have it ready to reassign in a minute.
 I'll do this by setting the quota amount to zero.

 I'll need to specify the GUID of the trial subaccount, which I can get with a little script.
 Already you can see I'm able to level up my skills and efficiency by getting this CLI to work _with_ me, not against me, making me more efficient.
 And the btp CLI, like other SAP command line tools, lends itself nicely to that purpose.